Inductive limits of projective C*-algebras: Approximation and criteria for inductive limits

 Then $A$ is isomorphic to an inductive limit of some of the algebras $A_i$.
-More precisely, there exist indices $i(1),i(2),\ldots\in I$ and morphisms $\psi_k\colon A_{i(k)}\to A_{i(k+1)}$ such that $A\cong\varinjlim_k(A_{i(k)},\psi_k)$. \end{prop} \begin{proof} By induction, we will construct a one-sided approximate intertwining as shown in the following diagram.
-This diagram does not commute, but it ''approximately commutes''.
+More precisely, there exist indices $i(1),i(2),\ldots\in I$ and morphisms $\psi_k\colon A_{i(k)}\to A_{i(k+1)}$ such that $A\cong\varinjlim_k(A_{i(k)},\psi_k)$. \end{prp} \begin{proof} By induction, we will construct a one-sided approximate intertwining as shown in the following diagram.
+This diagram does not commute, but it `approximately commutes'.

-Property \myRefApproxA{defn:S03:A-Approx:commute} is the essential requirement for constructing the one-sided approximate intertwining, i.e., to align some of the algebras $A_k$ into an inductive system with limit $B$ together with a canonical morphism $\omega\colon \varinjlim\mathcal{B}\to A$.
-Property \myRefApproxA{defn:S03:A-Approx:kill_kernel} is used to get $\omega$ injective, and \myRefApproxA{defn:S03:A-Approx:large_image} is used to ensure $\omega$ is surjective.
+Property \approxARef{1} is the essential requirement for constructing the one-sided approximate intertwining, that is, to align some of the algebras $A_i$ into an inductive system with limit $B$ together with a canonical morphism $\omega\colon \varinjlim\mathcal{B}\to A$.
+Property \approxARef{2} is used to get $\omega$ injective, and \approxARef{2} is used to ensure that $\omega$ is surjective.